Policy and Approach

 In addition to setting the amount of water per minute for employees' handwashing points using water-saving faucet inserts and automatically controlling them with a timer, we are also striving to save water at each site by controlling the amount of water and time according to the purpose of use.

-We have also improved the amount of water usage by changing our cleaning method.
-Each store manager conducts water conservation patrols and runs the Mottainai Movement for employees to limit waste.
-We also conduct quantitative management so that we can view the results by location on a daily basis, and control the progress at headquarters.
+Furthermore, we have improved the amount of water usage by changing our cleaning methods.
+Each manager conducts water conservation patrols, and we run the "Mottainai Movement" for employees to limit waste.
+We also conduct quantitative management so that we can view the results by location on a daily basis, and our headquarters strives to confirm and control the progress.

 Store Initiatives